joelst/Azure-Sentinel/DataConnectors/AWS-S3/README.md

 This set of PowerShell scripts can be used to automatically configure the necessary resources.

-At a high level, these scripts do the following:
+At a high level, these scripts perform the following steps:

 1. Create an AWS assumed role and grant access to the AWS Sentinel account.
 2. Configure the AWS service (VPC Flow Logs/GuardDuty) to export gzipped logs to an S3 bucket.